Wherever there are Canada geese, there are goose droppings—and that’s the main problem that people have with these otherwise mostly harmless birds.

 Since Canada geese often return to the nest where they hatched to raise their own young, curtailing reproduction can lead to fewer geese nesting at a given site in the future.

-One way to limit flock growth and stabilize goose populations is to keep eggs from hatching.
+The humane way to limit flock growth and stabilize goose populations is to keep eggs from hatching.
 In a process known as “addling,” eggs are treated with corn oil or removed from the nest, which is humane if done at the earliest stages of development.
-A contraceptive—nicarbazin sold under the brand name OvoControl—is also registered to reduce hatching and manage populations humanely.

 2. Scare geese away